wjassim/WARP-Q/README.md

 - Subsequence score aggregation: the final quality score is representd by a median value of all alighnmetn costs.

 Figure 2 shows an example of how WARP-Q metic estimats the quality score between two signals.
+Futher details about each processing stage are avaible in [1].

 <p align="center">